wso2/docs-is/en/docs/tutorials/sAML-2.0-Web-SSO.md

 <https://localhost:9443/samlsso?spEntityID=foo.com>

 !!! note

-    **Note:** To make this work, IdP initiated SSO should be enabled in your IdP.
+    To make this work, IdP initiated SSO should be enabled in your IdP.

 This request will authenticate and redirect the user to the registered